 Because the numbers of births and deaths may fluctuate markedly from week to week, or from month to month, there is little point in commenting on these figures, which are provided solely for the use of people who have an interest in such details.
-The main points on the provisional figures for each quarter are set out in the news releases which announce the publication of each edition of Births, Deaths and Other Vital Events (formally Births, Marriages and Deaths).
+The main points on the provisional figures for each quarter are set out in the news releases which announce the publication of each edition of Births, Deaths and Other Vital Events (formerly Births, Marriages and Deaths).
 More detailed commentary on the final Vital Events statistics for calendar years as a whole (including some comparisons of the figures for different years, for parts of Scotland and for some other countries) can be found in the following areas of our website:

 These figures are released each quarter.
 National Records of Scotland (NRS) collects the underlying data on a daily basis, as and when each event is registered.
 The statistics for the latest quarter are all new; some of the figures for earlier quarters may have been revised slightly.

 These figures are directly comparable with those for other parts of the United Kingdom: there are no significant differences across the UK in how Vital Events data are collected and processed.